fionaEyoung/intro-to-github/github-workshop/introductions-2024-session-1.md

 Group 4 (case study 4):

-Group 5 (case study 5):
+Group 5 (case study 5): Open Source AI
-1- Open souce
+1. Open souce
    People can modifiy it for there own needs so more people will use it Github
-2- Open source
+2. Open source
    Anyone can modiy it for there own needs
-   Github
+3. Github:

 Group 6 (case study 1):